FRRouting/frr/doc/user/installation.rst

    make these arrays at build time.
 Additionally if this parameter is not passed in FRR will default to 16 ECMP.

-.. option:: --enable-shell-access

-   Turn on the ability of FRR to access some shell options( telnet/ssh/bash/etc. ) from vtysh itself.
-This option is considered extremely unsecure and should only be considered for usage if you really really know what you are doing.
-This option is deprecated and will be removed on Feb 1, 2024.

 .. option:: --enable-gcov

    Code coverage reports from gcov require adjustments to the C and LD flags.